Parent Information

 Dressing for camp is key to having a good day at camp!
 Your camper will be walking on uneven, rough ground, in woods full of ticks and other assorted creepy crawlies.
 That’s not even mentioning the poison ivy!
 We won’t police what campers wear except to ensure safety; for example not having sturdy closed toe shoes will mean a call home for new shoes!

-• bandana or hat or other head covering
+• bandana, hat, or other head covering

-• comfortable shorts or leggings
+• shorts or leggings

-• sturdy shoes
+• sturdy closed toed shoes

 Young camper wearing bandana, short sleeved shirt, backpack, water bottle, shorts, and bright socks.